University Teacher in Marine Science

 Biography

 I completed my Bachelor in Biology in 2015 and my Master in Marine Biology in 2018 at the University of Bremen (Germany).
 During my Master’s studies and my PhD, I participated in four expeditions to the Huinay Scientific Field Station in Comau Fjord (Chile) to study cold-water corals under different natural environmental conditions.
-I finished my PhD “Cold-water corals in a changing ocean: Effects on their physiological performance” at the Alfred Wegener Institute for Polar and Marine Research in Bremerhaven (Germany) in 2022, where I studied the effects of climate change on different life stages of the cold-water coral Caryophyllia huinayensis in an aquarium experiment.
-I also studied the acclimatisation potential of Desmophyllum dianthus to environmental changes in a reciprocal transplantation experiment in its natural habitat.
+I finished my PhD “Cold-water corals in a changing ocean: Effects on their physiological performance” at the Alfred Wegener Institute for Polar and Marine Research in Bremerhaven (Germany) in 2022, where I studied the combined effects of ocean acidification, warming and food limitation on different life stages of the cold-water coral Caryophyllia huinayensis in an aquarium experiment.
+I also investigated the acclimatisation potential of Desmophyllum dianthus to environmental changes in a reciprocal transplantation experiment in its natural habitat.
+I worked as a postdoctoral researcher at the University of Edinburgh in the iAtlantic and One Ocean Hub projects from 2022 until 2024.
+During this time, I conducted a year-long multiple driver experiment with the cold-water coral Lophelia pertusa at the St Abbs Marine Station.
+In this experiment, I investigated the combined effects of ocean acidification, warming, deoxygenation and reduced food availability on the physiology of live corals, as well as the integrity of the dead coral framework.

 Publications

-Beck KK, Schmidt-Grieb GM, Laudien J, Försterra G, Häussermann V, González HE, Espinoza JP, Richter C & Wall M (2022) Environmental stability and phenotypic plasticity benefit the cold-water coral Desmophyllum dianthus in an acidified fjord, Communications Biology
+- Beck KK, Schmidt-Grieb GM, Laudien J, Försterra G, Häussermann V, González HE, Espinoza JP, Richter C & Wall M (2022) Environmental stability and phenotypic plasticity benefit the cold-water coral Desmophyllum dianthus in an acidified fjord, Communications Biology.
+Publication link